 - Disney Villain Death: Happens to all three of the main villains in the series, though usually with a bit more proof they didn't survive the impact than at Disney.
 Lampshaded during the blooper reel of 2.Chris Tucker: Damn!
 He ain't gonna be in Rush Hour 3!

 - Donut Mess with a Cop: In 1, Clive attempted to shoo two patrol cops away by insulting them to buy donuts.

 - Double Knockout: It appears this happens towards the end of Rush Hour 2 as Hu-Li stabs Carter through the chest and gets hit by a halberd knocking her out.
-Then we find out that counterfeit money Carter kept in his pockets kept the spear from stabbing him.
+Then we find out that the large stacks of counterfeit money Carter kept in his pockets kept the sword from stabbing him.

 - The Dragon: Sang (Ken Leung) in the first movie, Hu Li (Zhang Ziyi) in the second and Jasmine in the third.
 Hu Li and Jasmine also double as the Dragon Lady, especially Jasmine in the third film (she's actually credited as "Dragon Lady").